cair/convolutional-tsetlin-machine-tutorial/README.md

 </p>

 <p>
 As seen, due to the repeated application of Type Ib feedback, all actions are now Exclude and the clause outputs 1 for any pattern.
-For this particular clause, all of the propositional variables that were included initially were in conflict with the underrepresented pattern.
-Therefore, they all had to be excluded to prepare the clause for learning the underrepresented pattern.
+For this particular clause, all of the literals that were included initially were in conflict with the underrepresented pattern.
+Therefore, they all had to be excluded to prepare the clause for learning.
 We are now ready to introduce Feedback Type Ia.
 </p>

 <p>